imransetiadi/Send-Log-Go-With-ELKB/README.md

 <!-- Conclusion -->
 ## Conclusion

 We have successfully shipped our logs on Elasticsearch.
 This is only a small use case of ELKB Stack.
 It provides much more than this.
-You can explore more on the internet.
+I can explore more on the internet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>